na-na15/na-na15.github.io/_posts/2020-04-30-when_to_use_the_linear_vs_rank_correlation.markdown

 •	Numerical Data: This data is measurable, and four main operations can be performed on them.
 Numerical data can be broken down into discrete and continuous data. [\[1\]](https://www.dummies.com/education/math/statistics/types-of-statistical-data-numerical-categorical-and-ordinal/)

-   I.	Discrete Data: Represents items that can be counted.
+1. Discrete Data: Represents items that can be counted.
 Like the number of heads in 100-coin flips.

-   II.
-Continuous Data: Represent items that can be measured.
+2. Continuous Data: Represent items that can be measured.
 Like temperature.

 •	Categorical Data: Represents characteristics; like gender.